foliea/grounds-exec-deprecated/docs/DEVENV.md

 To hack on `Grounds`, all you need is `git`, `make`, `docker` and your favorite text editor.

-You can run the tests or the whole stack inside `docker` containers, with the same environment used in production.
+You can run tests and even the whole stack inside `docker` containers, with the same environment used in production.

 If you prefer to hack on your local environment, there is also instructions to install all